-Students who would like to leave the Honors Program may do so at any time by contacting Dr. McMillan (716-878-3371, mcmillam@buffalostate.edu, or honors@buffalostate.edu).
+Students who would like to leave the Honors Program may do so at any time by contacting Dr. McMillan (716-878-3371, mcMillam@buffalostate.edu, or honors@buffalostate.edu).
 The Honors attributes will be removed, and the student will lose all Honors privileges.
-Kenzie Scholarship recipients will maintain their Kenzie Scholarship if they maintain a cumulative GPA of at least 3.0.
-Muriel A. Howard Scholarship recipients will no longer receive their scholarship if they choose to leave the Honors Program.
+Muriel A. Howard and Honors Plus Scholarship recipients will no longer receive their scholarship if they choose to leave the Honors Program.